laralove143/interchannel_message_mover/README.md

 ### self-hosting

-These clauses override all other licenses:
+these clauses override all other licenses:

 - *"you" refers to the self-hoster of the bot*
 - you may not advertise the self-hosted bot, such as in app directory or on websites such as top.gg